At border, record number of migrant youths wait in adult detention cells for longer than legally allowed

 HHS officials are scrambling to identify new government sites that could shelter migrant teens and children.
 Officials are scheduled Thursday to visit California’s Moffett Field, a former Navy station in Santa Clara County that now hosts a NASA research center and Google facilities, according to an email sent Wednesday to congressional offices and obtained by The Post.
 They are also considering Fort Lee, an Army training installation in central Virginia.

 Late last month, HHS reopened an emergency facility in Carrizo Springs, Tex., that was used for just one month in 2019 during the Trump administration.
 It reopened with capacity for 700 teens between the ages of 13 and 17 and can now hold up to 952, according to an HHS notice obtained by The Post.
-Officials are also looking into reopening a similar facility in South Florida that was called “Homestead” during the Trump administration but has been renamed “Biscayne.”
+Officials are also looking into reopening a similar facility in South Florida that was called Homestead during the Trump administration but has been renamed Biscayne.

 HHS officials have lifted capacity restrictions implemented to lessen the spread of the coronavirus, a move that potentially opens up thousands of additional beds.

-Veteran Department of Homeland Security officials worry that the influx at the border is building with unprecedented speed, with the potential to be the largest in decades.
+Veteran officials at the Department of Homeland Security worry that the influx at the border is building with unprecedented speed, with the potential to be the largest in decades.
 Homeland Security Secretary Alejandro Mayorkas this week sent a mass email to department employees seeking volunteers to travel to the border and help with what he described as an “overwhelming” number of migrants seeking access to the country.

 Biden has quickly reversed or rescinded several of his predecessor’s immigration policies, delivering on campaign promises to make the United States more welcoming and humane while overhauling the nation’s clogged asylum system.

 But families and children without their parents are arriving in greater numbers every week, many saying they have heard Biden has eased border controls.
 A year ago, the Trump administration implemented a public health order that returned nearly all migrants caught at the border back to Mexico.
-Soon after taking office, Biden stopped turning back children traveling without their parents, and the latest data shows the administration is no longer sending back most families, especially those with young children.
+Soon after taking office, Biden stopped turning back children traveling without their parents, and the latest data shows that the administration is no longer sending back most families, especially those with young children.

-CBP published enforcement data Wednesday showing the agency made 100,441 arrests and detentions in February, a 28 percent increase from the previous month.
+CBP published enforcement data Wednesday showing that the agency made 100,441 arrests and detentions in February, a 28 percent increase from the previous month.
 The number of unaccompanied minors taken into custody jumped 61 percent to 9,457, the agency reported, and the Biden administration is on pace to receive a record number of unaccompanied minors this month if trends continued.

 “The Biden administration’s border crisis of unaccompanied children being detained at overcrowded Border Patrol stations is a direct result of their undoing the previous administration’s policies with no consideration of the ramifications of removing those policies and how it would incentivize migration,” Sen. Rob Portman of Ohio, the ranking Republican on the Senate Homeland Security and Governmental Affairs Committee, said in a statement.
 “I hope the administration will change course soon.”

 Biden officials have urged migrants not to travel to the border, telling asylum seekers they need more time to rebuild the system.
-But the message does not appear to be working, with the U.S. government competing against smuggling organizations encouraging migrants to leave now, as well as word-of-mouth from the thousands of migrants who are being processed and released into the United States each week with a notice to appear in court.
+But the message does not appear to be working, with the U.S. government competing against smuggling organizations encouraging migrants to leave now, as well as word of mouth from the thousands of migrants who are being processed and released into the United States each week with a notice to appear in court.

 “The United States is continuing to strictly enforce our existing immigration laws and border security measures,” Miller said in a statement.
 “Those who attempt to cross the border without going through ports of entry should understand that they are putting themselves and their families in danger, especially during the pandemic.”